-- Regina Mills, aka the Evil Queen from Snow White and the Seven Dwarfs, is the Big Bad in the first season of Once Upon a Time, but undergoes a slow redemption process afterwards, with some setbacks.
+- Regina Mills, aka the Evil Queen from Snow White and the Seven Dwarfs, is the Big Bad in the first season, but undergoes a slow redemption process afterwards, with some setbacks.

 - In Ar tonelico: Melody of Elemia, Mir is the Big Bad who wants to wipe out all of humanity.
 In later games, she became The Atoner and tried to return the world to its original state.
 In the second game, she even joins the party, and the protagonist Croix can romance her.

-- Towards the end of Dragon Age: Origins, it is possible to recruit Teyrn Loghain Mac Tir—the Bad of the game's The Good, the Bad, and the Evil ensemble—into the Grey Wardens, instead of simply executing him for his crimes.
-If this option was taken, Loghain appears in following games as one of the good guys, such as when he helps out the title organization in Dragon Age: Inquisition to fight the Elder One.
+- Towards the end of Dragon Age: Origins, it is possible to recruit Teyrn Loghain Mac Tir — the Bad of the game's The Good, the Bad, and the Evil ensemble — into the Grey Wardens, instead of simply executing him for his crimes.
+If this option was taken (and he survived the Final Battle of Origins), Loghain appears in following games as one of the good guys, such as when he helps out the title organization in Dragon Age: Inquisition to fight the Elder One.

-- The King of Fighters: the same Geese Howard above was the Big Bad of 2 of Fatal Fury games, while his half-brother Wolfgang Krauser was also the Big Bad in one FF game.
-In KOF 96, they appear together as Bosses Team along with Mr. Big; they aren't the masterminds of the story (that'd be Goenitz), but they do act as mid bosses who try to get their hands on the power of the Orochi.
-In KOF XIV Geese reappears, now along with his 2 henchmen as the participant for the tournament that year.
+- The King of Fighters: the same Geese Howard above was the Big Bad of 2 of the Fatal Fury games, while his half-brother Wolfgang Krauser was also the Big Bad in one FF game.
+In KOF 96, they appear together as Bosses Team along with Mr. Big; they aren't the masterminds of the story (that'd be Goenitz), but they do act as mid-bosses who try to get their hands on the power of the Orochi.
+In KOF XIV Geese reappears, now along with his 2 henchmen as the participants for the tournament that year.

-- Kirby: in the very first game Kirby's Dream Land, King Dedede was the Big Bad who stole all the food in Dream Land and Kirby had to take it back.
-In subsequent appearances Dedede has been either mistaken for the Big Bad, possessed by the real Big Bad or even a friendly rival for Kirby.
+- In the very first game, Kirby's Dream Land, King Dedede was the Big Bad who stole all the food in Dream Land and Kirby had to take it back.
+In subsequent appearances, Dedede has been either mistaken for the Big Bad, possessed by the real Big Bad, or even a friendly rival for Kirby.

 - The first Knightfall game has Satan as the Final Boss.
 In the sequel, you find him Drowning His Sorrows in a tavern near the beginning.